NAMA Speakers Bureau

 As for speakers bureau and foray mycologist, I am up for going anywhere if travel expenses are covered.
 I would be especially interested in Hawai'i.

-I am currently a postdoctoral research scientist at the University of California – Berkeley.
+I am currently Assistant Professor in Biology at the University of Wisconsin-La Crosse.
 My research interests include fungal diversity, evolution, ecology and conservation.
 Recent projects have employed field studies and molecular genetics to study mycorrhizal fungi in high-elevation habitats, phylogenetic studies of the boletes (especially Tylopilus), and responses of arbuscular mycorrhizal fungi to global change.
 My current research is on the Moorea Biocode Project, an effort to taxonomically characterize the biodiversity of a model Pacific tropical ecosystem.
 I have presented programs for COMA, BAMS and MSSF.

 I am available to serve as a speaker or foray mycologist for NAMA and local mushroom club events.
 Potential topics for talks include conservation of fungal biodiversity, a role for mushroom societies in biodiversity science, evolutionary concepts and the changing classification of mushroom-forming fungi, mushroom systematics and taxonomy (including hands-on workshops and short courses), and topics pertaining to the research projects mentioned above.

 - I give at least 30 mushroom programs a year, consisting of both walks with collecting with table identifications and typically proceeded or followed by a mushroom slide show.
 Some of my current slide shows are: